 Why you will love the Australian Open Tennis Qualifying Tournament

 Welcome to the Australian Open Qualifying Tournament.
-In Melbourne, our Aus Open flags are already flying, and you can get into tennis fever early at Melbourne Park for AO Opening Week 6-11 January 2025.
-The Australian Open sees the world’s best tennis players competing for the year’s first Grand Slam championship title.
+In Melbourne, our Aus Open flags are already flying, and you can get into tennis fever early at Melbourne Park for AO Opening Week, 12-17 January 2026.
+The Australian Open sees the world’s best tennis players competing for the year’s first Grand Slam title.

-So, did you know you can enjoy a wonderful day of tennis at the Australian Open Qualifying Tournament on 6 -9 January 2025 during Opening Week?
+Did you know you can enjoy a wonderful day of tennis at the Australian Open Qualifying Tournament during Opening Week, 12 – 17 January 2026?

 Won’t you come for a wander with me?